 A Place for Feds

 At WAEPA, Civilian Federal Employees are our group of people.
-Eligible members can apply for up to $1.5 million in coverage, regardless of their salary.
+Eligible employees under age 70 can apply for up to $1.5 million in coverage, regardless of their salary.
 We’re confident that you’ll be satisfied with your coverage.

 Coverage You Can Count On